10 Things Mission: Impossible: III Can Teach Us About JJ Abrams Star Trek June 9, 2008

 Now don’t worry, JJ Abrams’ Star Trek will not be low tech.
 However, Abrams and his team have done everything they can to make it seem real.
 And although all the ‘technobabble’ terminology of Star Trek is there (warp, phasers, transporters, etc), do not expect for there to be technology solutions to the dilemmas.
 Also we are likely to see new twists on how these high-tech devices are used and shown.
 In addition, expect the look of the new Star Trek to be realer than any other Trek film or TV show yet.
 It is very important for the team that people feel the future of Trek is a real extension of our present and not some Star Wars-like fantasy future.

 There is very little to like about Philip Seymour Hoffman’s Owen Davian.
 He is a ruthless arms dealer who seems to have only a single agenda: himself.
-But he is still far more than a mustache twirling villain with many facets and is possibly the most interesting character in M:I:III and certainly a worthy adversary for Ethan Hunt.
+But he is still far more than a mustache-twirling villain.
+Davian’s many facets make him possibly the most interesting character in M:I:III, and certainly a worthy adversary for Ethan Hunt.
 In addition to Davian there are other villain twists in the plot, with characters living in the grey areas between protagonist and antagonist.
-These types of ‘is he a good guy or not’ type of villains are common in the Abramsverse, such as Ben in Lost or Sloan in Alias.
+These ‘is he a good guy or not’ type of villains are common in the ‘Abramsverse,’ with prime examples being Ben in Lost and Sloan in Alias

 The Abrams team have expressed their interest in having Star Trek’s Nero be a ‘memorable villain’ in the same pantheon of Khan.
 So expect Nero and his cohorts to be just as realized and even possibly sympathetic to an extent.
 And with the Trek team’s past projects in mind, it is always a good idea to keep your eye out for twists and turns with the bad guys.